eecs110/fall2020/pages/_lectures/week02_lecture02.md

 exercise_url: "lecture04.zip"
 ---
-In this lesson, we will review several different concepts.
-First, we will go over how to use **the command line** in order to run our Python files.
+In this lesson, we will review several different concepts: the command line, running python files, and an intro to more complex data structures (lists and tuples).

+{:.blockquote-no-margin}
+> ### Note: The slides/files references in the videos have changed slightly
+> Some of the slides / file references have changed from last quarter, but the content is the same.

+During lecture, we will be going through several different examples of how you might want to use a list.